 In December 2009 European Regulation EC 1371/2007 came into force across the EU.
 This regulation titled "Rail Passenger Rights And Obligations" provides considerable legally enforceable rights for rail passengers.
-These rights apply in full to cross border services and in a limited fashion to normal domestic services.
-As the Irish Government has exempted Irish Rail from all elements of EC 1371 which apply to domestic rail journeys the information below is applicable to cross border journeys only.
+Until December 2014, as the Irish Government had exempted Irish Rail from all elements of EC 1371 which apply to domestic rail journeys the regulation applied only to cross border travel.
+From December 2014 these rules apply to ALL services.

 Single/Return Tickets

-At a minimum cross border passengers are entitled to the following levels of refund:
+Under article 17 of EC 1371/2007 at a minimum passengers are entitled to the following levels of refund:

 - 25% refund for delays 60 to 119 minutes